written by Dr SW KONG

 When can I return to work?

-If one can work at a computer with one’s foot up, use crutches and take breaks as needed, one can return to work in as little as one week.
-If one needs to stand for long periods and be physically fit to work, for example, as a police officer or flight attendant, it will more likely be 4 months before one is able to return to normal duties.
+If one can work at a desk with one’s foot up, use crutches at work, and take breaks as needed, one can return to work in as little as one week.
+If one needs to stand for long periods and be physically fit to work, for example, as a police officer or flight attendant, it will more likely be 3 - 6 months before one is able to return to normal duties.

 Can I have both sides done together?

-Over-correction: There is a small chance of correcting too much and producing ‘hallux varus’ with the big toe being deviated inward.
+- Over-correction: There is a small chance of correcting too much and producing ‘hallux varus’ with the big toe deviating inward.
 This is mostly a cosmetic issue, but could require repeat surgery.
 Documented incidence is 1-3% .

-Nerve damage: It is common to get a little numbness or pins & needles near to the incisions due to damage to small nerves in the skin.
+- Nerve damage: It is common to get a little numbness or pins & needles near to the incisions due to damage to small nerves in the skin.
 This does not usually worry people.
-Tourniquet application for the bloodless surgical field may sometimes causes temporary numbness due to the nerve compression, which usually recovers within 2 – 3 days, however individuals with underlying nerve degeneration, such as in diabetes, could have more severe problems.
-Very occasionally there is damage to a larger nerve resulting in numbness of a larger area of the foot – this can be unpleasant - annoying or disturbing, but is not usually a serious problem .
+The use of a tourniquet (to provide a bloodless surgical field) sometimes causes numbness due to the nerve compression, which usually recovers within 2 – 3 days, however individuals with underlying nerve degeneration, such as in diabetes, could have more severe problems.
+Very occasionally there is damage to a larger nerve resulting in numbness of a larger area of the foot – this can be unpleasant - annoying or disturbing - but is not usually a serious problem .

-Implant problems: If an implant, such as a screw, is used for bony fixation, skin impingement, loosening, breakage or infection, may occur.
-If so, the implant may need to be removed – this is a very minor procedure with a very quick recovery.
+- Implant problems: If an implant, such as a screw, is used, various problems, including skin impingement, loosening, breakage, or infection, may occur.
+If so, the implant may need to be removed – this is usually a very minor procedure with a very quick recovery.
 There is no need for routine implant removal.
-Most of the implants are buried entirely in the bone and cannot be felt, and can safely remain in place for life.
+Most of the implants are buried entirely in the bone, cannot be felt, and can safely remain in place for life.

 Is there anyone who should not have hallux valgus surgery?